Do you pen down revelations and ideas as you get them, right then and there?

 Did any of your books get rejected by agents/publishers?

 Yes, my first two novels (Transient and Max and the Multiverse) got over a hundred rejections each.
-It sucked, but I did get a lot of valuable feedback, some of which resulted in a full rewrite.
+It sucked, but I did get a lot of valuable feedback, some of which resulted in full rewrites.
 I eventually snagged some interest from a few boutique agencies, but after weighing the pros and cons, I decided to go the indie route.

 Did any of your literary teachers predict that you would be a published writer one day?